MischaU8/yumyum/tools/boolean-keep-tools_hvwrf4tnQ74.md

 Version:
 Uploaded: 2023-05-02

-yum yum Floyd here with a quick look at the keep tools Boolean feature in
-Plasticity when using the Boolean command the tool bodies will be removed after the operation if you'd like to retain the tools use the keyboard shortcut T to activate the keep tools feature this can be an extremely handy option so be sure to add it to your toolkit
+When using the [[Boolean]] command (`Q`) the [[tool bodies]] will be removed after the operation.

+If you'd like to retain the tools, use the keyboard shortcut `T` to activate the *Keep Tools* feature.

+This can be an extremely handy option so be sure to add it to your toolkit.